Saltar al contenido principal

 La regla de Cramer es un\(O(n!)\) algoritmo y la eliminación Gauss-Jordan (o Gaussiana) es\(O(n^3)\). ¿Qué ventajas tiene la regla de Cramer sobre la eliminación?

-This page titled 18.3: Usando la regla de Cramer para resolver Ax=b is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 18.3: Usando la regla de Cramer para resolver Ax=b is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by Dirk Colbry via source content that was edited to the style and standards of the LibreTexts platform.